J4SSGG/MkvM/README.md

 a
 ```

-Again, the app already does this for you, but be careful when adding values to the replacements file.
-Like the last line being an `a`, it will remove all `a` characters from the track names.
+The app already does part of these work for you, but be careful when adding values to the replacements file.
+For example, the last line being an `a`, it will remove all `a` characters from the track names.

+### Where to get a list of values to remove?

+You can use the app with the `ExtractTrackNamesOnly` set to `True` to generate the `track_names.txt` file.
+This file will contain all the different track names found in the files.
+You can then use this file to generate the replacements file.
+I do not provide a file with the track names for obvious reasons, but you can generate it yourself or maybe someone will share it somewhere else 🤷‍♂️.